SierraSoftworks/git-tool/docs/config/registry.md

 ## Browse

 To get the latest list of apps and services in the registry, you can always use [`gt config list`](../commands/config.md#config-list) straight from your command line.
-Of course, here's the list if you're interested :wink:.
+You can also [browse the templates on GitHub](https://github.com/SierraSoftworks/git-tool/tree/main/registry).

 ## Contributing